Tvel/VsftpdWeb/README.md

 ==========

 Install apache (or httpd)

 Install mysql-server

 Install php and php_mysql

 Install pam_mysql

 Install vsftpd

 set Short_tags=On in php.ini

 copy vsftpd web stuff to /var/www/ (or /var/www/html for httpd)

 edit the database config file "application/config/database.php"

 Now web interface should work.
 Default password is admin.

 ----Here web stuff should appear ok ----

 I tend to make another user just for vsftp:  "adduser vsftpd", that is optional.

-in the new home dir for test setup make an FTP directory and xferlog.log file. make them fully acessable by all. ow there will be /home/vsftpd/FTP/ and /home/vsftpd/xferlog.log
+in the new home dir for test setup make an FTP directory and xferlog.log file. make them fully acessable by all.
+So there will be /home/vsftpd/FTP/ and /home/vsftpd/xferlog.log

 copy the sample vsftpd.conf and paste it in /etc/vsftpd/vsftpd.conf

 now make changes to the last of the lines in the file.

 guest_username=vsftpd

 local_root=/home/vsftpd/FTP/$USER

 user_config_dir=/etc/vsftpd/vusers

 xferlog_file=/home/vsftpd/xferlog.log

-guest_username is the user i made. local_root and xferlog_file are the log and the main ftp location
+guest_username is the user i made.

+local_root and xferlog_file are the log and the main ftp location

 mkdir /etc/vsftpd/vusers